White House gives lawmakers formal notice of Iraq strike amid complaints from Democrats

 Republicans in Congress have generally backed Trump’s action.
 Senate Republican Leader Mitch McConnell said on Friday that “no man alive was more directly responsible for the deaths of more American servicemembers than Qassem Soleimani.”

-Reporting by David Shepardson; Editing by Will Dunham
+Reporting by David Shepardson; Editing by Will Dunham and Daniel Wallis